aws-neuron/aws-neuron-parallelcluster-samples/README.md

 Some useful slurm commands are `sinfo` and  `squeue`. `sinfo` command displays information about slurm modes and partitions. `sinfo` command provides information about job queues currently running in the Slurm schedule.
 Once the job is done, slurm will generate a log file `slurm-XXXXXX.out`.
 You may then use `tail -f slurm-XXXXXX.out`, to inspect the job summary.

 ## Prerequisite infrastructure
-The following are required infrastructure components for ParallelCluster.
-You must have these component created and configured before moving on to create the cluster.

 ### VPC

-Trn1 instances of various sizes are being launched and will be available in many AWS regions.
-Follow the instructions [here](./examples/general/network/vpc-setup.md) to set up your VPC.

-### Subnets
-Once you have a VPC, you also need to create two subnets within the VPC for your HPC environment.
-See [AWS documentation](https://docs.aws.amazon.com/parallelcluster/latest/ug/network-configuration-v3.html#network-configuration-v3-two-subnets "Creating subnets") for creating the VPC and two subnets (**public with NAT gateway for head node, private for compute nodes**).
-The network configuration for this tutorial uses two subnets as described in [this diagram](https://docs.aws.amazon.com/parallelcluster/latest/ug/network-configuration-v3.html#network-configuration-v3-two-subnets "Network configuration").
-As shown [here](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-subnets-commands-example.html#vpc-subnets-commands-example-launch-instance "Launch instance"), you may use AWS CLI to create a subnet within the VPC.
-Follow the instructions [here](./examples/general/network/subnet-setup.md) to set up your public subnet.

-### NAT gateway
-A Network Address Translation (NAT) gateway is required for compute nodes in the private subnet to connect to service outside (i.e., web access for essential software updates or packages) the VPC.
-This is a one-way connection such that outside services cannot connect to the nodes inside the private subnet.
-For convenience, choose NAT gateway option during the time you create the VPC, so that a NAT gateway is created automatically.
-In this example, it is created while we set up VPC as shown in [the VPC setup instructions](./examples/general/network/vpc-setup.md).
+A ParallelCluster requires a VPC.
+First, you must have these component created and configured before creating the cluster.
+[Here](./examples/general/network/vpc-setup.m) is the instruction to create a VPC.
+This VPC has two subnets as described in [this diagram](https://docs.aws.amazon.com/parallelcluster/latest/ug/network-configuration-v3.html#network-configuration-v3-two-subnets "Network configuration").
+Second, after VPC is created, follow [this instruction](./examples/general/network/subnet-setup.md) to configure the public subnet.

 ### Key pair
 You also need a key pair.
 You may use an existing one.
 But if you wish to create a new key pair, [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html#having-ec2-create-your-key-pair "Create key pair") is the instruction.

-### AMI
-You also need a ParallelCluster AMI to run on your cluster.
-Follow the steps below:

-1. Find a list of available ParallelCluster AMI in [here](https://github.com/aws/aws-parallelcluster/blob/v2.11.7/amis.txt).
-For the example here, we will use Amazon Linux 2 AMI.
-You may find the AMI ID based on the region accessible by your account.

-2. Once the AMI is chosen, make a note of the AMI ID; you will need this AMI to create a ParallelCluster.

-3. After the cluster is created, you will need to run a post-installation script.
+A key is pair is needed so you may SSH into the head node of the cluster.

 Details and steps are provided in [here](./examples/general/ami/ami_setup.md)

 ### AWS Parallel Cluster Python package

 This is needed in a local environment (i.e., your Mac/PC desktop with a CLI terminal or an AWS Cloud9) where you issue the command to launch the creation process for your HPC environment in AWS.
 See [this](https://docs.aws.amazon.com/parallelcluster/latest/ug/install-v3-virtual-environment.html) for details on how to install this package.
 After the installation.
 A Python virtual environment will be created.
 Activate this particular virtual environment.

 ## Create a cluster